bitly/dablooms/README.md

 In an effort to maintain memory efficiency, rather than using integers, or even whole bytes as counters, we use only four bit counters.
 These four bit counters allow up to 15 items to share a counter in the map.
-If more than a small handful are sharing said counter, the bloom filter would be overloaded (resulting in excessive false positives anyway) at any sane error rate, so there is no benefit in supporting larger counters.
+If more than a small handful are sharing said counter, the Bloom filter would be overloaded (resulting in excessive false positives anyway) at any sane error rate, so there is no benefit in supporting larger counters.

-The bloom filter also employs change sequence numbers to track operations performed on the bloom filter.
+The Bloom filter also employs change sequence numbers to track operations performed on the Bloom filter.
 These allow the application to determine if a write might have only partially completed (perhaps due to a crash), leaving the filter in an inconsistent state.
 The application can thus determine if a filter is ok or needs to be recreated.
 The sequence number can be used to determine what a consistent but